evans-kithinji/CloudForceSky/README.md

 ## 1. Weekly Challenges

-These are aimed at skilling members in cloud computing concepts that are market ready!
+These are aimed at skilling members in cloud computing concepts that are market ready!!!